Azhar-max/manox/FINAL_DEPLOYMENT_GUIDE.md

 ```

 ### 5.4 Deploy
-Click "Deploy" and wait for deployment to complete.
+Click "Deploy site" and wait for deployment to complete.

 ## Step 6: Update Environment Variables

 ### 6.1 Update Frontend VITE_API_URL
-1. Go to your Vercel project
+1. Go to your Netlify site
-2. Go to "Settings" → "Environment Variables"
+2. Go to "Site settings" → "Environment variables"
 3. Update `VITE_API_URL` with your actual Render backend URL
 4. Trigger a redeploy

 ### 6.2 Update Backend FRONTEND_URL
 1. Go to your Render service
 2. Go to "Environment" → "Environment Variables"
-3. Update `FRONTEND_URL` with your actual Vercel frontend URL
+3. Update `FRONTEND_URL` with your actual Netlify frontend URL
 4. Trigger a redeploy

 ## Step 7: Seed Database